Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

-As RGBT SOD has its particularity that focusing on common conspicuous objects in two modalities, the joint computation should be considered.
-Besides achieving the complementarity of two modalities, the abilities of eliminating the prejudice and exploring the commonalities should also be possessed.
-Thus we design a Siamese decoder with multi-type cues to solve these problems.
-The architecture of our Siamese decoder can be seen in Fig.~\ref{1}.
+The architecture of our Dual-decoder can be seen in Fig.~\ref{1}.
 In general, the hierarchical encoded features are always useful for the up-sampling of decoded features.
 And the global context is vital for region location.
 Therefore, we adopt a multi-interactive manner to make full use of multi-type cues.
 Specially, we design a multi-interaction block (MIB) and embed it into the decoder in a cascade way, which can achieve the interactions of dual modalities, hierarchical features and global contexts.
 The details of MIB are shown as the bottom left of Fig.~\ref{1}.
-In this subsection, we will focus on the three kinds of interactions to present MIB and Siamese decoder.
+In this subsection, we will focus on the three kinds of interactions to present MIB in dual-decoder.